Negotiating Severance Agreements

 Working for You in Severance Negotiations

-In our experience, it is very rare that the severance agreement is completely non-negotiable.
+In our experience, it is very rare that severance agreements are completely non-negotiable.
 Our firm identifies the legal claims and puts pressure on your employer to enter a negotiation.
 We will fight to secure the greatest possible sum for you with no additional financial risk.

-Our firm often works with you on a contingency basis for severance negotiation cases (i.e. you pay no money up front).
+Our firm often works with you on a contingency basis for negotiation cases with severance agreements (i.e. you pay no money up front).
 Our legal fees are a percentage of the awarded severance.
-Employers feel greater risk when threatened with a lawsuit, so companies often willingly increase the severance amount.
+Employers feel greater risk when threatened with a lawsuit.
+This is why companies often willingly increase the severance amount.

 The first rule of employment law is that any time you are handed a contract as an employee, it is imperative that a lawyer review it.
 Employment contracts create rights and liabilities that drastically alter the employment relationship, sometimes for the better, sometimes for the worse.
 It is important that you understand what you are agreeing to, and that you have a chance to protect your best interests and avoid ambiguous or compromising situations that could easily result in disputes leading to litigation.